It’s hard to imagine two things that go together more than Disney and Mickey Mouse.

 Mickey Mouse is used heavily by Disney to identify the fact that Disney is the source of a particular product.
 Some argue that while the old Mickey Mouse cartoons will fall into public domain, trademark may save Mickey himself.

-We’ll actually see a Disney character tested as public domain prior to Mickey Mouse — Winnie the Pooh.
-According to Fortune, Winnie the Pooh enters public domain in 2022.
-Disney has trademarked the bear, but is not the original creator so they may have less standing on protecting the use of Pooh than they will with Mickey in 2024.
-Time will tell!
+Disney has trademarked the bear but is not the original creator so they may have less standing on protecting the use of Pooh than they have with Mickey.
 And if you were wondering, Mickey’s leading lady, Minnie, debuted at the same time as Mickey.
-So she’s up for public domain in 2024 too.
-Pluto, Goofy, and Donald Duck will be up for public domain soon after Mickey and Minnie.
+So her original version also went into the public domain as of 2024.
+According to Perdue Global, “Creators are now free to use the earliest versions of Mickey and Minnie Mouse, Peter Pan, and Tigger.”
+Pluto, Goofy, and Donald Duck will enter the public domain soon after Mickey and Minnie.

 Do you know everything about Mickey Mouse?
 Click here to find out!